tokensmith/tokensmith/README.md

 The values can be overridden with command line arguments or environment variables.
 More information for how to override the default values is available in [spring's docs](https://docs.spring.io/spring-boot/docs/1.3.0.M4/reference/html/boot-features-external-config.html).

- - Arguments can passed in as, `-DallowLocalUrls=false`
+ - Arguments can be passed in as, `-DallowLocalUrls=false`
  - Environment variables can be set as, `export allowLocalUrls=false`

 ## Database